AmigoDheena/Amigo-Performance/readme.txt

 ### 🛠️ Feature Details

+**🎯 Revolutionary Asset Manager (v3.0 Flagship Feature)** The Advanced Asset Manager is a complete game-changer for WordPress performance optimization.
+Unlike traditional methods that require coding knowledge or only work on the homepage, this tool gives you granular control over every CSS and JavaScript file across your entire website.

+**How It Works:**
+- Visit any page on your website while logged in as admin
+- Click the "Asset Manager" button in the admin bar
+- See all CSS/JS files currently loading on that specific page
+- Toggle files on/off with simple switches
+- Changes apply instantly - test immediately
+- If something breaks, restore it with one click

+**Key Advantages:**
+- **Site-Wide Control:** Unlike the old system (homepage only), manage assets on every page
+- **Visual Interface:** See exactly which files are loading in real-time
+- **Safe Testing:** All changes are reversible instantly
+- **No Coding Required:** Point, click, optimize - that's it!
+- **Professional Results:** Achieve developer-level optimization without technical knowledge

 **1. Query String Removal**
 Removes version parameters (e.g., `?ver=4.6`) from CSS and JavaScript URLs.
 Some servers and proxy caches cannot cache files with query strings, even with proper cache headers.
 This optimization can improve caching efficiency significantly.